-Canadian digital firms have emerged during a period when the global digital economy, in many respects, has become more open with more opportunities for new firm entry.
-This is not universal but trends suggest the digital economy is heading in this direction.
+CANADIAN DIGITAL FIRMS have emerged during a period when the global digital economy, in many respects, has become more open with more opportunities for new firm entry.
 The structure of the global economy is fragmenting, thus creating opportunities for innovative Canadian firms to plug in.
 In some sectors, once vertically organized networks are becoming more horizontal.
 Globally, production and innovation networks are increasingly modularized.
 Rarely does one firm capture the entire value chain in the digital sector; rather, innovations in production and sales are becoming more and more spread out geographically, connecting globalized firms.
 Global digital SMEs compete in niche markets, selling products and services directly to consumers, or more often, plugging into global production and innovation networks, selling to other businesses.
 That so many of Canada's global digital firms are SMEs is not a surprise given the structure of the global digital economy.